vilhess/vilhess.github.io/_pages/about.md

 Me, Myself & Maths
 ======

 I am passionate about Artificial Intelligence.
 In my spare time, I enjoy building state-of-the-art Machine Learning models and exploring the mathematical theories behind them.
 One of my favorite architectures is the Variational Autoencoder, introduced in the paper [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114).
-I love this architecture because VAEs combine Bayesian Inference with Deep Learning.It was a project involving this architecture that inspired me to pursue a Ph.D, alongside the professional experience I gained during my internships.
+I’m particularly drawn to VAEs because they elegantly combine Bayesian inference with deep learning.
+Working on a project involving this architecture was a turning point, it sparked my desire to pursue a Ph.D, further reinforced by the professional experience I gained during my internships.
 In addition, I enjoy sharing my knowledge and passion for mathematics by working as a tutor for students.

 # Favourite Papers